implicitfield/RainLoader/README.md

 Boots any relatively modern version of Linux with the help of EDK2's LoadLinuxLib.

 ### Multiboot2 (`mb2`)
-The Multiboot2 loader allows loading any relocatable Multiboot2-compilant kernel.
+The Multiboot2 loader allows loading any Multiboot2-compilant ELF kernel.

 ## Supported features
 * Passing a kernel command line